Free Kitchen Hacks eBook

 Looking for a way to level up your martinis?
 How about this Cherry Martini, or as I like to call it, the “Queen of Hearts”.
 It infuses just enough sweetness, freshness, and color from the cherries to kick your cocktail up a notch, without straying too far from your favorite traditional martini.

 Plus, it’s easy to make and beautifully vibrant—sure to leave a lasting impression as an elegant fruit-forward cocktail.
-Speaking of which, if you love fruit-infused drinks, check out this Blueberry Old Fashioned next!
+Speaking of which, if you love fruit-infused gin drinks, check out this Blueberry Gin Fizz next!

 As a busy mom who loves to kick back with a vibrant drink, I love that this cocktail only requires 4 ingredients yet brings a lot of flavor and color!